Asian Indoor Athletics C’ships: Jyothi Yarraji, Tajinderpal Toor break national records to win gold

-It was a day of breaking records as Jyothi Yarraji (women’s 60m hurdles) and Tajinderpal Toor (men’s shotput) both broke national records on their way to gold at the Asian Athletics Indoor Championships in Tehran, Iran on Saturday.
+It was a day of breaking records as Jyothi Yarraji (women’s 60m hurdles) and Tajinderpal Toor (men’s shotput) both broke the national marks on their way to gold at the Asian Athletics Indoor Championships in Tehran, Iran on Saturday.

 Harmilan Bains, the double Asian Games silver medallist, had secured the first gold medal of the day when she finished 4:29.55 in the women’s 1500m, a full 4.5 seconds ahead of her nearest competitor, Kyrgyzstan's Kalil Kyzy Ainuska (4:35.29).
 The bronze medal was won by Kazakhstan's Bolatbekkyzy Aiana with a timing of 4:37.20.